 We now know that NSL did not develop out of nothing, but in fact drew on Spanish, Swedish, American and Finnish Sign Language which was introduced to the creators of NSL by professional Deaf educators.
 Several of the main creators of NSL were also proficient in spoken Spanish, and the group who met at Gloria’s in 1984 created the beginnings of a Sign Language in a couple of years, refining it over the several years following, so that it subsequently continued to develop into one of the world’s fully-fledged languages.

 This was an impressive achievement but now that the facts are known, it is not something which will cause us to rewrite the textbooks.
 The real achievement lay in taking that precious creation from Gloria’s living room and turning it into a national language, in institutionalising NSL.
 What we have learnt from the Nicaraguan experience is that this is not a spontaneous process, a kind of ‘contagion’ or ‘emergent process’.
-The formation of the Deaf community in Nicaragua, and which is the same thing, the creation of their language, Nicaraguan Sign Language, an “ideal” prized by the Deaf community, acting as both the model and source for the development of Deaf children in Nicaragua, was the achievement of a self-conscious project on the part of the Deaf community, a project which constituted the Deaf community itself.
+The formation of the Deaf community in Nicaragua is the product and result of creating their own language, Nicaraguan Sign Language.
+NSL is an "ideal" prized by the Deaf community.
+It acts as both the model and source for the development of Deaf children in Nicaragua, and was the achievement of a self-conscious project on the part of the Deaf community, a project which constituted the Deaf community itself.
 It was carried through by young Deaf adults, not by children.

 This one case is not sufficient basis on its own to formulate an idea of the minimum conditions for the formation of a new language.
 Deaf children in Nicaragua faced special difficulties in the prejudice that led to their isolation from one another and the particularly dogmatic enforcement of the ‘oral method’, which was fashionable for much of the post-World War Two period across the world.
 But what has been the experience elsewhere?